 The tutorial presents the application development as a set of exercises (see below), each consisting of several steps.
 You should follow the steps in each exercise to gradually build and refine your application.
 The exercises explain each step in detail and provide all the sample code you need to complete the application.

 When you are finished with the tutorial, you will have created a functioning Android application and will have learned many of the most important concepts in Android development.
-If you want to add more complex features to your application, you can examine the code in an alternative implementation of a Note Pad application, in the Sample Code section.

 Who Should Use this Tutorial